Coming Soon

-Opening fall 2023, Courage to Act: Rescue in Denmark is the Museum’s first exhibition for children ages 9 and up and their families.
-The exhibition will bring the lessons of the Holocaust to life through the remarkable story of Danish resistance during World War II.
+Courage to Act: Rescue in Denmark is the Museum’s first exhibition for visitors aged 9 and up.
+The exhibition tells the remarkable story of the rescue of the Danish Jews during the Holocaust.
 Together, Jewish and non-Jewish neighbors of all ages mobilized to create one of the most effective—and exceptional—examples of mass resistance and escape in modern history.
-Despite the enormous risk, these ordinary citizens united against Nazism to save nearly 95% of Denmark’s Jewish population.
+Despite the enormous risk, ordinary citizens united against Nazism to save nearly 95% of Denmark’s Jewish population.

 Using state-of-the-art technology and creative storytelling, Courage to Act will immerse visitors in this inspiring story.
 Age-appropriate themes of separation, bravery, and resilience will help young people make connections to their own lives and reflect on the dangers of prejudice—as well as their own potential for compassionate, moral, and courageous collective action and upstanding.